MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSiteOnenote.md

   - `[SectionsUrl <String>]`: The URL for the sections navigation property, which returns all the sections in the notebook.
 Read-only.
   - `[UserRole <String>]`: onenoteUserRole

 `OPERATIONS <IMicrosoftGraphOnenoteOperation[]>`: The status of OneNote operations.
-Getting an operations collection is not supported, but you can get the status of long-running operations if the Operation-Location header is returned in the response.
+Getting an operations collection isn't supported, but you can get the status of long-running operations if the Operation-Location header is returned in the response.
 Read-only.
 Nullable.
   - `[CreatedDateTime <DateTime?>]`: The start time of the operation.
   - `[LastActionDateTime <DateTime?>]`: The time of the last action of the operation.
   - `[Status <String>]`: operationStatus